jimmo/ncss-embedded/chapters/7-bitbot-neopixels.md

 * 12 programmable RGB LEDs
 * Optional accessories, including a distance sensor and a claw

-<span style="color:red">**Warning!!**</span> The gearboxes on the bit:bot are a little fragile, and the teeth on the gears can break if too much torque is applied.
+`{\color{red} \textbf{Warning!!}}`{=latex} The gearboxes on the bit:bot are a little fragile, and the teeth on the gears can break if too much torque is applied.
 Don't try to hold the wheels from spinning while the motors are on.

 We'll start with exploring the features of the bit:bots, then learn about some algorithms for making the bit:bots perform various line following tasks.